 (2) Obtain from each prospective employee, who is eighteen years of age or older, for a position that requires the provision of care to a child or involves unsupervised access to a child, a listing of all employment held in the United States for an organization that provides care or services to children in the preceding five years.
-The operator shall take reasonable steps to contact each previous employer provided by the prospective employee and any employers made accessible to the Operator by the Office to verify at a minimum the prospective employee's job title, description of his/her regular duties, confirmation of employment dates, and whether such previous employer would recommend the prospective employee for rehire.
+The operator shall take reasonable steps to contact each previous employer provided by the prospective employee [and any employers made accessible to the Operator by the Office]to verify at a minimum the prospective employee's job title, description of his/her regular duties, confirmation of employment dates, and whether such previous employer would recommend the prospective employee for rehire.
+This information shall be made accessible to the Office upon request.